Churina-Margaery/some-company/README.md

 ### Deployment:
 - Create a `.env` file similar to `.env.example`.
-- To deploy the application on port 8125, use `docker compose up`.
+- To deploy the application, use `docker compose up`.
 - The API is available at `http://{your_url}/api`.

 ## Author